 Medullary thyroid cancer

 This is a rare type of thyroid cancer.
-Between 3 and 10 out of every 100 thyroid cancers (3 to 10%) are this type.
+Nearly 2 out of every 100 thyroid cancers (nearly 2%) are this type.

 About a quarter (25%) of medullary thyroid cancers are caused by an inherited faulty gene which runs in the family.